skeeto/elfeed/README.md

 longer than normal operation because of the large amount of information being written the database.
 Future updates will only need to write new or changed data.
-If updating feeds slows down Emacs too much for you, reduce the value of `url-queue-parallel-processes` (the number of feeds to process at one time).
+If updating feeds slows down Emacs too much for you, reduce the number of concurrent fetches via `elfeed-set-max-connections`.

-Elfeed uses Emacs' url-queue package to manage feed fetching.
-Unfortunately it has a very short default value, so if you're getting any "Queue timeout exceeded" errors, increase `url-queue-timeout`.
+If you're getting many "Queue timeout exceeded" errors, increase the fetch timeout via `elfeed-set-timeout`.

 ~~~el
 (setf url-queue-timeout 30)